Is Sleep the New Sex?

 One-fourth of couples living together in the United States have been reported as saying that they are too tired to make love to their mate.

-Sleep and Sex: How Personal Relationships are Affected
+How Personal Relationships are Affected due to Sleep and Sex?

 A good night’s sleep is beneficial for many reasons, and feeling confident and physically attractive certainly makes the list of benefits.
 Other positive benefits of a good night’s sleep include (but are not limited to):